Val Nav Integration Service Example

 • Operating costs (by proxy)

-• Retrieving the DB config for economics
+• Retrieve the DB config for economics

-• Running economics
+• Run economics

-To set up the integration service
+To set up the integration service:

 1. Copy the Val Nav 2022 DB to a local location (e.g. D:\temp\).
 Click here to download.